Competitive research is critical for existing and new businesses alike.

 Websites ranking for this keyword would be your direct competition in terms of organic traffic (SEO) as well as PPC (Google Ads).
 Either way, for the most part, these are other businesses competing for the same customers as you.

-You can learn more on how to find keywords for both SEO and competitive analysis in our other article about keyword research.
+You can learn more about how to find keywords for both SEO and competitive analysis in our other article about keyword research.

 3. Use Google Search Operators